 Hepatic (~52% of dose) via glucuronide (~14%) and sulfate (~38%) conjugation

 Urine (as unchanged drug [20%] and glucuronide conjugates); feces (as unchanged drug [25%] and sulfate conjugates)

 Single dose: Oral: 12-16 hours; IV: 8-15 hours

 Use: Labeled Indications

 Treatment of mild to moderate community-acquired pneumonia, including multidrug-resistant Streptococcus pneumoniae (MDRSP); acute bacterial exacerbation of chronic bronchitis; acute bacterial sinusitis; complicated and uncomplicated skin and skin structure infections; complicated intra-abdominal infections; prophylaxis and treatment of plague, including pneumonic and septicemic plague, due to Yersinia pestis.

-Treatment of Legionella pneumonia; treatment of mild-to-moderate community-acquired pneumonia (CAP), including multidrug-resistant Streptococcus pneumoniae (MDRSP) in adolescents with skeletal maturity; tuberculosis (second-line therapy); surgical (perioperative) prophylaxis
+Community-acquired pneumonia (CAP) (mild-to-moderate), including multidrug-resistant Streptococcus pneumoniae (MDRSP) in adolescents with skeletal maturity

 Hypersensitivity to moxifloxacin, other quinolone antibiotics, or any component of the formulation